Non-Affiliates and Outside Collaborations

 How should I use the “Working with Research Study Participants: An Overview” PowerPoint presentation in order to train non-UCB collaborators?

-- This is an alternative to asking the collaborating staff to take the UCB CITI training modules.
+- This is an alternative to asking the collaborating staff to take the CITI or OHRP training modules.

 - If external collaborators are affiliated with an institution that has an HSR training program in place, the collaborators should comply with the training requirements set by their home institution (i.e., the UCB PI is not responsible for providing the training).